24 September 2024

 Cruising the Amazonas

-My 7-day cruise of the Amazon Basin aboard the Tacano was more than expected.
+My 7-day cruise of the Amazon Basin aboard the Tacano met my expectations and more.

 Probably like many people, when I thought of cruising the Amazon, I thought only of the river Amazon.

-Actually, I spent but an hour on the actual Amazon River.
+Actually, I spent but an hour on the true Amazon River.
 This occurred at the Meeting Of The Waters where the Amazon’s brown waters and Rio Negro’s black waters begin to merge on their way to the Atlantic.

 What I experienced on my cruise was a quiet, truly exploratory trip in small launches on the waters of the Rio Negro and its many tributaries.
 I enjoyed a very organized and relaxing few days in search of birds and the animals and reptiles of the forest and rivers.

 I recommend this 7-day cruise with the Tucano crew and their excellent guides, Alex and Osman.
-I booked through Rainforest Cruises out of Florida.
+My tour booked through Rainforest Cruises out of Florida.
 The Tucano also offers a 5-day cruise and other opportunities for the Amazon.

 Cash or credit card?

 No one wants cash.
-Credit card is king.
-Even in a small shop to purchase a 5 BRL água, credit card is preferred.
+Credit card reigns king.
+Even in a small shop to purchase a 5 BRL água, credit card was preferred.
 Brazilians do not pay the outrageous fees that retailers are charged in the US.
 I tried paying for a 55 BRL dinner with a 100 BRL note; they couldn’t cash it, nor could they get the bill changed at a neighboring restaurant.
 I needed little cash throughout Brasil.
 Everyone had tap to pay.

 And of course, always choose to pay in local currency.